 So this is Prairies life now, locked in a glass box.
 Eating pellets instead of real food.
 They look completely unappetising, like rabbit food, and it is apt for that is what they are, caged animals in an experiment.
 Prairie cannot stomach it and she tells Hap that she will lose her mind down there.
 There is another girl down there in another box.
 There are five boxes all linked but separate.
 They each have a running spring through them and plants growing, and a bed, that is all.
 Prairie asks Hap if this is part of the plan.
 He tells her that it is not, that she should talk to the others and that he will get her some braille books.
 She tells him that she won’t be able to live without sunlight and air, she’s not like the others, she’s blind.
 It is of course much harder for her, she cannot see what is coming, she is disoriented with really only with the senses of sound and smell to rely upon.

-The dark haired girl shouts, “Where is August?
+The dark-haired girl shouts, “Where is August?
 What have you done with her?
 I need to know that she’s ok, she needs me”.
 A male voice replies, “Enough Rachel, you know he’s taken her upstairs”.
 Rachel is played by Sharon Van Etten, and Twin Peaks fans will recognise her from The Roadhouse where she sings Tarifa.
 She is the only one to wear dark coloured clothing.
-It’s almost as if she’s not quite like the others, like she’s already dead.
+It’s almost as if she’s not quite like the others like she’s already dead.

 Hap appears to have some humanity left in him despite keeping these humans against their will in some secret experiment.
 He invites Prairie upstairs into his living quarters and even outside just for a few short seconds so she can feel the sunlight on her face.
 She thanks him, and feels around her surroundings.
-Her hand steadies on a knife, certainly sharp enough to kill Hap with one plunge but instead she feels around more, finds bread and begins to carve it.
+Her hand steadies on a knife, certainly sharp enough to kill Hap with one plunge but instead, she feels around more, finds bread and begins to carve it.
 Hap realises and watches somewhat dismayed.
 Prairie reaches into the fridge and takes out chicken and salad.
 Even the leaves are a shade of purple.
 She presents him with the finished sandwich.
 He takes half and finds it delicious, and offers her the other half.
 She looks pained and he understands that she feels guilty eating this food when the others don’t have anything like as tasty as the food she has prepared.
 Hap allows her to make more sandwiches, saying that he doesn’t care if they have good food or not.
 It appears then that the pellets are not an act of cruelty but more of convenience.
-He cannot be bothered to prepare good food for his experiment models, pellets are means to keeping them alive.
+He cannot be bothered to prepare good food for his experiment models, pellets are a means of keeping them alive.

 She takes the sandwiches down to the caged group.
 We see Homer, he is wearing a purple football shirt with a wolf’s head emblazoned on the front.
 There is another man, he wears white and grey and his hair in dreadlocks.
 Rachel scurries back to her bed when the sandwich is passed into her box, she devours it.